yamasuto/BookTechyo.github.io/docs/maui/en-US/windows/maui.md

 - Maximum number of results retrieved from each book search service
 - Whether to show book cover images in listings
 - Background color setting for book cover images
+- Whether to Search for books using the copied ISBN
 - Button to open the app settings

 Note that `DEBUG_TITLE_WEB_CLIENT` and `DEBUG_ISBN_WEB_CLIENT` in the image are for the development web client.
 They will not be displayed in **Book Techyo** obtained from the app store.